 STEM Stars provides: 1) reading, math, and science remediation and enrichment; 2) hands-on project-based STEM activities; 3) life skills development; 4) mentoring; 5) pre-college experiences; and 6) STEM career exploration.

-STEM Stars is operating in 20 sites in the Pittsburgh Public Schools, Propel Schools, Woodland Hills School district, and McKeesport School District.
+STEM Stars is operating in 20 sites in the Pittsburgh Public Schools, Propel Schools, Woodland Hills School District, Sto-Rox School District, and McKeesport Area School District.
 Check the list to see if STEM Stars is in your school!

-STEM Stars Sites: Allegheny Traditional Academy, Carmalt, McKeesport Founders Hall, McKeesport Francis McClure, McKeesport Twin Rivers, Pittsburgh Classical Academy, Propel (Braddock Hills, Hazelwood, Homestead, McKeesport, Montour, Northside, Pitcairn), South Brook, South Hills, Sterrett, Sunnyside, Weil, and Woodland Hills.
+STEM Stars Sites: Allegheny Traditional Academy, Carmalt, McKeesport Founders Hall, McKeesport Francis McClure, McKeesport Twin Rivers, Pittsburgh Classical Academy, Propel (Braddock Hills, Homestead, McKeesport), South Brook, South Hills, Sterrett, Sunnyside, and Woodland Hills.

 If you are interested in being a mentor volunteer, please let us know!
 Just fill out the form HERE.
 Be sure to check the box for Carnegie STEM Girls!